massifrg/t-pandocxml/README.md

   to associate typesetting templates (xmlsetups) to XML elements;
   the association is made through XPath-like (lpath) or CSS selectors.

+## xml format in Pandoc

+Since version 3.8 (released on September 6th, 2025), Pandoc provides an XML format that is equal to the one produced by this module.

+There were some small differences, but the version of September 21st, 2025, fixes them:

+- the `align` attribute becomes `alignment`

+- the `colspan` attribute becomes `col-span`

+- the `rowspan` attribute becomes `row-span`

+- the default value of `col-width` attribute is "0" instead of "ColWidthDefault"

+- the `head-columns` attribute of `<TableBody>` becomes `row-head-columns`

+- the `head-rows` attribute of `<TableBody>` is suppressed, because now the children of that element are `<header>` and `<body>`, that contain respectively the `<Row>` elements of the body's header and body

+- the `<Citation>` elements inside a `<Cite>` element are now embedded in a `<citations>` element

+There are still some differences between the XML output of Pandoc and the output of this module:

+- this module does not add the `<?xml version='1.0' ?>` line at the top

+- in space before the "/>" closing empty elements

 ## Installation

 In a GNU/Linux machine, you can create a `zip` file of the module